Dhalian/Flashcart-setup-Pack-/README.md

 - R4-Clone
 - DSTWO

+## Original Kernels
+You can also find the Original Kernels of your flashcard in the Second Release

 ## Emulators
 This pack also contains the best Emulators ever for the Nintendo DS :
 - [GBARunner2](https://github.com/Gericom/GBARunner2) by [Gericom](https://github.com/gericom)